• Skip to primary navigation

 Ingredients for Lightly Dusted Pan-Fried Sea-bass Fillet

-• Seasonings and spices - ground ginger, thyme, black pepper – I use coarse black pepper, salt, paprika, onion powder, garlic powder.
+• Seasonings and spices - salt, black pepper, paprika, ground ginger, thyme, onion powder, and garlic powder

-• Olive oil - for cooking.
-Use any oil you prefer.
+• Olive oil - use any oil you prefer for cooking.

 How to Make Lightly Dusted Pan-Fried Sea-bass Fillet